Home

 • 1/4 cup semi-sweet chocolate chips

-These are just a few of my favorite homemade Christmas candy recipes that I have collected from friends, family, and old cookbooks over the years.
-If you have a favorite homemade Christmas candy recipe of your own that you would like to share with me and my guests, I'd love to hear from you.
+Those are just a few of my many favorite homemade Christmas candy recipes that I have collected from friends, family, and old cookbooks over the years.
+If you have a favorite homemade Christmas candy recipe of your own that you would like to share with me and my readers, please add them below!

 Return to Chocolate Candy Mall Homepage